KyWill-18/VinylVault/README.md

 -Favorites List

-Each vinyl will be given a specific status (have, want, favorite) To view a specific list the program will print out all the vinyls with the same status as that list.
+Each vinyl will be given a specific status (have, want, favorite) To view a specific list, the program will print out all the vinyls with the same status as that list.
-After talking with Andy I decided to remove the original Collection class I had Using getStatus is a lot easier and makes the code look clearer
+After talking with And,y I decided to remove the original Collection class I had Using getStatus is a lot easier and makes the code look clearer

-(learned how to get status from an arrayList and just more about arrayList in general so yeah pretty cool!)
+(learned how to get status from an arrayList and just more about arrayList in general, so yeah, pretty cool!)

 ```